 So if you want to spare yourself from the trouble of failing one job application after the other, which could go on for years, then spend a few years in college to increase your chances of getting hired.

-The Bureau of Labor Statistics or BLS says that, back in 2018, people who had college degrees earned about $1,198 per week.
+The Bureau of Labor Statistics says that people who have college degrees earn about $1,198 per week.
 On the other hand, people who had high school diplomas only made just $730 per week.

 Various college degrees allow you to have the skills and knowledge that you will need to launch as well as maintain a lucrative business.